Moon rocks are the filet mignon of weed, in a world in which weed is beef and everyone is a carnivore.

 You can do this with any smaller paint brush, just make sure that the hairy tip of the brush is as wide as your pinky finger.

-I recommend that you hold the nug with tweezers during this process, as you will want to have as little hash oil on your hands as possible.
+I recommend that you hold the nug with tweezers during this process, as you’ll want to have as little hash oil on your hands as possible.

-The nug should be totally covered in oil, but it should not be dripping.
+The nug should be lightly covered in oil.

 Step 3) Coat the nug with kief